codefellows-seattle-javascript-401n4/lab-11-express-and-mongo/README.md

 ===

 ## How to use
+* server is started via index.js on port 6969 ( ͡° ͜ʖ ͡°)
 * GET all cats from db  `http :6969/api/cats/`
 *  GET by ID `http :6969/api/cats?id=`
 * POST a cat `echo '{"name":"tinker","favToy":"DeadMau5"}' | http :6969/api/cats`